i18nexus/next-i18n-router/README.md

 This library can be used with any of the popular Javascript i18n libraries such as `react-i18next` and `react-intl`.
 Tutorials and examples can be found [here](#usage-with-popular-i18n-libraries).

+If you use `next-intl` or the App Router integration in `next-i18next` v16+, use that library's routing setup.
+You do not need to add `next-i18n-router` as well.
+For the Pages Router, use Next.js's built-in internationalized routing.

 ## Installation

 ```sh